fazpass/fia-documentation/README.md

 </details>

-Then check which OTP type was being used with `otpPromise.authType`.
+### 3. Check which OTP type was being used with `otpPromise.authType`

 Here, you can differentiate between views according to their authentication type.

 <details>
 <summary>Kotlin</summary>